Textualize/toolong/README.md

 In the near future there will be more install methods, and hopefully your favorite package manager.

+### Compatibility

+Toolong works on Linux and macOS.
+I don't think it will work on Windows yet, but it *could*.
+Let me know if you would like Windows support.

 ### Opening files

 To open a file with Toolong, add the file name(s) as arguments to the command: